TWINLADDER

-The legal profession has accumulated over 160 documented cases of AI-generated hallucinations in court filings since 2023.
+The legal profession has accumulated a growing number of documented cases of AI-generated hallucinations in court filings since 2023 -- from Mata v.
+Avianca in New York to sanctioned lawyers in the Netherlands.
 Each instance followed a common pattern: an attorney trusted AI output without adequate verification, and the fabrication was discovered only after submission.

 This protocol establishes a structured approach to citation verification that balances thoroughness with practical time constraints.
 It applies whether you are using ChatGPT, Lexis+ AI, Westlaw AI-Assisted Research, or any other generative tool.

 Even purpose-built legal AI tools produce errors at significant rates.
 Stanford's 2024 study found that Lexis+ AI hallucinated on 17% of queries and Westlaw AI-Assisted Research on 33%.
-General-purpose models like ChatGPT hallucinate on legal queries 58-82% of the time.
+General-purpose models hallucinate on legal queries 69--88% of the time.

 These are not occasional edge cases.
 They are baseline expectations for how these tools perform.